 Aloe marlothii is a large, single-stemmed succulent, up to 10 feet tall, with persistent old leaves making a skirt around the trunk.
 It grows up to 10 feet tall.
 Leaves are large, gray-green in color, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other parts of the leaf.
 In late fall to late winter appears the wide-spread branching inflorescence bearing yellow through orange to bright red flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-As with all succulents, it's essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
+As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
 Prefers warmer temperatures of 70ºF/21ºC to 80ºF/27ºC, but will survive down to 40ºF/4.5ºC.
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 - Back to genus Aloe